MS Scandinavian Star: Fire

 The captain ordered the general alarms to be activated, told everyone to abandon ship, and sent out a Mayday request.
-The captain and crew ultimately abandoned ship before all passengers were evacuated, leaving many still on board the burning ship even after it was towed to the harbour.
+The captain and crew ultimately abandoned the ship before all passengers were evacuated, leaving many still on board the burning ship even after it was towed to the harbour.
 The ship was towed to Lysekil, Sweden, where the fire department suppressed the fire in ten hours.

 Victims

-The captain of the vessel said that the ferry was carrying 395 passengers and 97 crew the day of the fire.
+The captain of the vessel said that the ferry was carrying 395 passengers and 97 crew on the day of the fire.
 It was later determined that 158 people, or approximately one-third of all passengers on board, died on the ship.
 Another victim died two weeks later from his injuries.
 136 of those killed were Norwegian.

 As many of the victims' remains were damaged by the fire, more than 100 specialists, including police technicians, forensic pathologists, and forensic dentists, worked to identify all the recovered remains.
 It was initially reported that many of the bodies found were children, but Swedish Police were quoted as stating that children under the age of 7 were not included on passenger lists, causing confusion on actual counts.